 Hi, I’m Allison

-I’m Allison D. Holmes, an MBA Candidate at The Wharton School of the University of Pennsylvania.
+I’m Allison D. Holmes, an MBA Candidate at the Wharton School of the University of Pennsylvania.
 With a background in journalism and business management, my career is rooted in storytelling, shaping how I communicate with clarity, build with vision, and lead with empathy.

 Guided by a growth mindset—something I embraced during my tenure at Microsoft—and fueled by my faith, I believe in the power of learning, intentionality, and impact.
 My personal motto, “Stay positive, work hard, and make it happen,” reflects how I approach both life and work.

-• Microsoft Corporation – Redmond, WA
+Microsoft Corporation – Redmond, WA

 I began my full-time career at Microsoft, where I gained experience across marketing, executive communications, and business monetization strategy.
 My journey spanned four roles, culminating in my final position as Communications Manager for the Chairman and CEO of Microsoft during the era of AI.

-CEO Communications Manager (July 2023 June 2024)
+Communications Manager for the Chairman and CEO of Microsoft (July 2023 – June 2024)

 Research, Insights, and Communities Manager for the Chairman and CEO of Microsoft (October 2022 – July 2023)